learn-co-students/nyc-web-students-021819/38-intro-to-react/README.md

 ## SWBAT

-- [ ] Visualize/Identify Components on any website
+- [x] Visualize/Identify Components on any website
-- [ ] Explain what a Component is conceptually in the UI
+- [x] Explain what a Component is conceptually in the UI
 - [ ] Explain what a React Component actually is in code (an object, made by a class)
 - [ ] Understand how create-react-app works and what it offers a developer
 - [ ] Setup a new React app and play around with building UIs
 - [ ] Use JSX to build custom components and render them in the browser

 - [ ] Use props to make components more dynamic and reusable
 - [ ] See how props are to components as arguments are to functions
 - [ ] Begin to build modular & reusable components
 - [ ] Begin to see the declarative nature of React

+Declarative vs Imperative Programming

+IMPERATIVE
+click on a thing
+make other thing happen

+Find an element on the page
+Add an event listener to that element with a callback to execute upon event trigger

+Go get the ingredients
+Lay down the bread
+Lay down the toppings
+Add sauces
+Smush

+DECLARATIVE
+renderCard(name){
+  return `<div>${name}</div>`
+}

+Order a sandwich and tell them what toppings you want

 ## Outline